 These are basic student visa requirements that are comparatively stable and do not change from year to year.

-To apply for a Canadian visa, you need to get all your documents and submit them to the Canadian embassy nearest to you.
+To apply for a Canadian visa, you need to prepare some documents.

 - Completed visa forms obtained from the Canadian government’s official website